 Method:

-Drop the batter into the hot oil with a tablespoon – ensuring that the pancakes do not touch each other.
-Flip and fry until golden brown on both sides, about 5 minutes per side.
+- Drop the batter into the hot oil with a tablespoon, ensuring the pancakes do not touch each other.
+Flip and fry until golden brown on both sides, about five minutes per side.

 See Related: Types of Wine in Germany